WPIRoboticsEngineering/RBE3001_nucleo_firmware/README.md

  `> Enter a file in which to save the key (/home/you/.ssh/id_rsa): [Press enter]`

-At the prompt, type a secure passphrase.
-For more information, see "Working with SSH key passphrases".
+At the prompt, DO NOT type a secure passphrase, hit enter to make it passwordless.

- `> Enter passphrase (empty for no passphrase): [Type a passphrase]
-  > Enter same passphrase again: [Type passphrase again]`

 And then:  https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/